The LORD and the Lord: an interactive online study

 Jude 1:9 Yet Michael the archangel, when contending with the devil he disputed about the body of Moses, durst not bring against him a railing accusation, but said, The LORD (Jehovah: before the birth of Christ) rebuke thee.

-Jude 1:14 And Enoch also, the seventh from Adam, prophesied of these, saying, Behold, the Lord cometh with ten thousands of his saints,
+Jude 1:14 And Enoch also, the seventh from Adam, prophesied of these, saying, Behold, the *LORD (Old Testament reference and agreement of Aramaic and Greek) cometh with ten thousands of his saints,

 Jude 1:17 But, beloved, remember ye the words which were spoken before of the apostles of our Lord Jesus Christ;